amanrai93/Hand-Gesture-Recognition/README.txt

 # Gesture recognition in Smart TVs
-## Developed a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote
+## Developed a cool feature in the smart-TV that can recognize five different gestures performed by the user which will help users control the TV without using a remote

 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:
 - Thumbs up:  Increase the volume